h-afreen/TaskManagementApp/README.md

 Clone this repository to your local machine.
 Navigate to the project directory in the terminal.
 Run npm install to install the necessary dependencies.
-Run npm start to start the development server.
+Run npm audit fix, depending on whether the terminal asks you to address vulnerabilities Run npm run dev to start the development server.
-Open your browser and visit http://localhost:3000 to view the application.
+Copy the link from the "Local" option and paste it into your web browser to view the application.